trustcrypto/documentation-theme-jekyll/pages/mydoc/linux.md

 title: Using OnlyKey with Linux
 tags: [OnlyKey, Linux]
 keywords: OnlyKey, Linux, udev
-last_updated: Oct, 16, 2019
+last_updated: Oct, 16, 2020
-summary: Create Linux UDEV rule for OnlyKey.
+summary: Guide for using OnlyKey on Linux and creating a UDEV rule for OnlyKey.
 sidebar: mydoc_sidebar
 permalink: linux.html
 folder: mydoc